5 Centimeters per Second: Music

 As in Shinkai's previous works, Tenmon composed this film's soundtrack.
 The film's ending theme was "One More Time, One More Chance" by Masayoshi Yamazaki.

 Release

-Finished on 22 January 2007, the first part streamed on Yahoo!
+Completed on 22 January 2007, the first part streamed on Yahoo!
 Japan to Yahoo!
 Premium members from 16 to 19 February 2007.
 On 3 March 2007, the full-length film had its theatrical premiere at Cinema Rise in Shibuya, Tokyo.